Woodruff

 General informationThis section has been translated automatically.

-The leaves of the woodruff are often used for punch bowls, jelly and other desserts.
+The leaves of woodruff are often used for punch, jelly and other desserts.

-The extract is used in folk medicine for biliary and stone ailments (dubious effect).
+The extract is used in folk medicine for bile and stone diseases (dubious effect).

 Note(s)This section has been translated automatically.